Whistleblowing Policy

 We recognise that colleagues may not always feel comfortable about discussing their concerns with others in the Company, especially if they believe that the business itself is responsible for the wrongdoing.

-The aim of this Policy is to ensure that colleagues are confident that they can raise any concern about our business activities in the knowledge that it will be taken seriously, and that no action will be taken against them.
+The aim of this policy is to ensure that colleagues are confident that they can raise any concern about our business activities in the knowledge that it will be taken seriously, and that no action will be taken against them.

 Responsibilities